-If you’re a newly established freelancer, spending money on a coworking space seems like an unaffordable luxury.
+If you’re a newly established freelancer, you might believe that you can’t afford to pay for coworking.
 You have a budget and you probably don’t know where your next check is coming from, so why would you add more to your overhead?
 I’d like to argue that coworking is not a luxury, but an essential expense for you as a freelancer.
 Why?

 Coworking could be the catalyst that takes you from scarcity to abundance.

 Spending the money to join a coworking space will help you to UP YOUR GAME.

 That’s right.
 You want to up your game as a freelancer?
 Get the training.
 Get the software.
 And get into a professional office environment.
 This probably means spending some money.
 But if you believe 100% in your ability to build a successful freelancing career, it’s time to invest.
 It’s time to expose yourself to a little risk.
 It gets the adrenaline pumping.
 It gets you sending a couple extra emails or making a couple more sales calls.
 Or maybe you finally increase your rates and start charging what you deserve.

 It may seem scary, but stretching your budget can be a great way to light a little fire under your butt.

 Besides, scary is good.
 It means you’re growing.

 One thing I’ve learned in my years of freelancing is that positioning is HUGE.
 By positioning, I mean who you’re talking to and who is referring you.
 When I started out as a freelancer I got a ton of referrals right off the bat.
 They were great starting gigs but they were friends of friends, the budgets were tight, and the pay was terrible.
 In order to elevate myself out of the crappy “referrals to people who have no money” cycle, I had to make a change.